Wilsonbarajas7/insta-growth/README.md

      <img src="./src/frontend/public/img/gif/index.gif"/>
 </p>

 These two processes belong to a web interface and the system that connects directly to instagram.
-We can interact directly with the web interface by browsing directly at <a href="http: //localhost:5000">http://localhost:5000</a>
+We can interact directly with the web interface by browsing at <a href="http: //localhost:5000">http://localhost:5000</a>

 ## Interface